 Only when all documents have been received with complete information can OIA begin processing the request.
 If OIA receives an incomplete NDVS Request, OIA will contact the administrator who submitted the request to obtain the missing information.
 However, this will delay the processing of your request.

-OIA offers several ways to get the I-20 or DS-2019 to the NDVS:
+OIA offers several ways to get the original I-20 or DS-2019 to the NDVS:

-- E-mail to the contact person listed in the Request Form, so the unit can pick up the I-20 or DS-2019 and send it to the NDVS
+- Department picks up document from OIA and mails it to the student.
+In this case, OIA emails the contact person listed in the Request Form, so the unit can pick up the I-20 or DS-2019 and send it to the NDVS through express mail.

-- Inform OIA of any changes in arrival date if the NDVS will not arrive on campus within two weeks of the "start date" listed on the Form I-20 or DS-2019
+- Informing OIA of any changes in arrival date if the NDVS will not arrive by the start date listed on the Form I-20 or DS-2019

-- Properly register the NDVS in AIS every quarter present, including summer
+- Properly registering the NDVS in AIS as 'full time' every quarter present, including summer

-- Inform OIA of early departure of an NDVS who leaves the program before the indicated "end date" on Form I-20 or DS-2019
+- Informing OIA of early departure of an NDVS who leaves the program before the indicated end date on Form I-20 or DS-2019

-- Update OIA regarding any changes in funding or other material changes from what was originally indicated on the Request Form
+- Updating OIA regarding any changes in funding or other material changes from what was originally indicated on the Request Form

 5-Point Letter for J-1 or F-1 NDVS Holding a Medical Degree